meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 # M/EEG brain age prediction benchmark paper

-This is repository presents the code, the tools and resources developed in the course of [1].
+This repository presents the code, tools and resources developed in the course of [1].
 To reuse the code, please follow the instructions and recommendations below.

 [1] D. Engemann, A. Mellot, R. Höchenberger, H. Banville, D. Sabbagh, L. Gemein, T. Ball, and A. Gramfort.
 A reusable benchmark of brain-age prediction from M/EEG resting-state signals (in preparation).